Improved Global Guarantees for the Nonconvex Burer--Monteiro Factorization via Rank Overparameterization: Introduction

-Wherever \thmref{main} guarantees that $f$ has no spurious local minima, \propref{strictsaddle} further assures that local optimization will globally converge towards global optimality from any starting point in finite time.
-To be precise, most local optimization algorithms guarantee~\citep{wright1999numerical,conn2000trust,nesterov2006cubic,cartis2011adaptive1,cartis2011adaptive2} (or can be randomly perturbed to guarantee~\citep{jin2017escape,jin2021nonconvex}) global convergence to an $\epsilon$ second-order point $\tilde{X}$ satisfying $\|\nabla f(\tilde{X})\|_{F}\le\epsilon$ and $\nabla^{2}f(\tilde{X})\succeq-\epsilon I$ in $\poly(1/\epsilon)$ time, starting from any initial point.
-For any desired value of global suboptimality $\delta>0$, such an algorithm is guaranteed to arrive at an $\epsilon(\delta)$ second-order point $\tilde{X}$ in finite time, which under \propref{strictsaddle}, is also at most $\delta$-globally suboptimal, meaning that we have $f(\tilde{X})-\min_{U}f(U)<\delta$.

-Note that \propref{strictsaddle} promises only global convergence towards global optimality in \emph{finite} time, and not necessarily in \emph{reasonable} time.
+where $\epsilon$ is a nondecreasing function that satisfies $0<\epsilon(\delta)\le1$ for all $\delta>0$. \end{proposition} Note that \propref{strictsaddle} promises only global convergence towards global optimality in \emph{finite} time, and not necessarily in \emph{reasonable} time.
 Nevertheless, once convergence can be rigorously established, we expect that a convergence rate should readily follow with a more careful analysis.
-In the existing literature, once it became clear that $f$ has no spurious local minima with $L/\mu<3/2$~\citep{bhojanapalli2016global}, subsequent refinements quickly showed that the strict-saddle property holds, in that every $\epsilon$ approximate second-order point $\tilde{X}$ guaranteed to be $O(\epsilon)$-close to an exact second-order point, and therefore at most $O(\epsilon^{2})$-globally suboptimal~\citep{ge2017nospurious,zhu2018global,li2019non}.
-This result immediately implies, assuming exact rank parameterization $r=r^{\star}$, that gradient descent globally converges at a linear rate to a $\delta$-globally suboptimal point $\tilde{X}$ satisfying $f(\tilde{X})-\min_{U}f(U)<\delta$ in $O(\log(1/\delta))$ iterations, as if $f$ were strongly convex~\citep{jin2017escape,ge2017nospurious,jin2021nonconvex}.
+In the existing literature, once it became clear that $f$ has no spurious local minima with $L/\mu<3/2$, subsequent refinements quickly showed that every $\epsilon$ approximate second-order point $\tilde{X}$ is guaranteed to be $O(\epsilon)$-close to an exact second-order point, and therefore at most $O(\epsilon^{2})$-globally suboptimal~\citep{ge2017nospurious,zhu2018global,li2019non}.
+With exact rank parameterization $r=r^{\star}$, gradient descent globally converges at a linear rate to a $\delta$-globally suboptimal point $\tilde{X}$ satisfying $f(\tilde{X})-\min_{U}f(U)<\delta$ in $O(\log(1/\delta))$ iterations, as if $f$ were strongly convex~\citep{jin2017escape,ge2017nospurious}.
 With rank over-parameterization $r>r^{\star}$, gradient descent slows down to a sublinear rate; instead, \citet{zhang2021preconditioned,zhang2022preconditioned} recently proposed a preconditioned gradient descent algorithm and proved that it restores global linear convergence.
 We expect that all of these results can be generalized to the overparameterized regime of $r/r^{\star}>\frac{1}{4}(L/\mu-1)^{2}$, by suitably extending the proof of \thmref{main} to approximate second-order points.
-We highlight this as another important future work.
+We highlight this as another important future direction.